unlimitediw/DistributedSystemLearn/DockerAndContainer.md

 * Runtime OS (e.g linux): inside are processes.
 The container is used to isolate one process to other processes (sandbox)
   * The container process is tied in with the lifecycle of container.
 * Container Image
+  * Container is the instance of image.
-  * Contains *binary* state: such as VMDK(Virtual Machine Disk) is a disk image OVA(Open Virtual Appliance) is an image for VM.
+  * Contains *binary* state (representations): such as VMDK(Virtual Machine Disk) is a disk image OVA(Open Virtual Appliance) is an image for VM.
-  * Tree effectively, concentrate specific things in specific places
+  * Tree effectively concentrate specific things in specific places.
 * Dockerfile
+  * Dockerfile is an environment in a text file.
+  * Dockerfile configures and ends up with creating an Image.
   * Syntax(e.g)
     * From: busybox (within here we can run any number of things that we want to configure the image that the docker file is going to create.
 * Runtime OS and Dockerfile can both communicate with Image.